sts10/homophones/readme.markdown

 A Rust tool that makes a list of homophones from [Wikitionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page).

 ## What's in this project

+- Some lists of homophones
+- A Rust command-line tool to generate your own list of homophones, based on an inputted word list.

+## Lists of homophones

 If you're looking for lists of homophones, look in the `homophone-lists` directory.